Glycosuria happens when you pass blood sugar (blood glucose) into your urine.

 Glycosuria is typically caused by an underlying condition that affects your blood sugar level, such as diabetes.
 Type 2 diabetes is the most common cause of glycosuria.

-If you have this condition, your body’s insulin doesn’t work properly in one of two ways.
+If you have type 2 diabetes, your body’s insulin doesn’t work properly.
 In some cases, insulin can’t transport blood sugar into your body’s cells effectively.
 This can cause blood sugar to be passed out in your urine instead.

-In other cases, your body doesn’t make enough insulin to balance your blood sugar levels.
+In type 1 diabetes, your body doesn’t make enough insulin to balance your blood sugar levels.
 Any excess blood sugar is passed out through your urine.

 Glycosuria can also happen if you develop gestational diabetes during pregnancy.
-This type of diabetes happens when hormones that come from your baby’s placenta prevent the insulin in your body from properly controlling your blood sugar.
-This can cause your blood sugar to become abnormally high.
+This type of diabetes happens when there is inadequate insulin production and background insulin resistance.
+It can cause your blood sugar to become abnormally high.

 Renal glycosuria is a much rarer form of glycosuria.
 This happens when your kidney’s renal tubules — the parts of the kidneys that act as filters in your urinary system — don’t filter blood sugar out of your urine properly.
 This condition is often caused by a mutation in a specific gene.